usngo/DRAGONS_tutorials/README.md

 ---
 # DRAGONS data reduction (Jupyter Notebooks)

 This repository has Jupyter Notebook examples of data reduction for the Gemini Observatory instruments.
-The procedures were written using the [DRAGONS' Application Program Interface (API)](https://gmosimg-drtutorial.readthedocs.io/en/v2.1.1/03_api_reduction.html) for Python.
+They were written using the [DRAGONS' Application Program Interface (API)](https://gmosimg-drtutorial.readthedocs.io/en/v2.1.1/03_api_reduction.html) for Python.

 ---
 ## Before you try the notebooks:

-- [x] Install DRAGONS by creating a anaconda environment.
+- [x] Install DRAGONS by creating an anaconda environment.
 Detailed instructions can be found on the [Gemini Data Processing Software](https://www.gemini.edu//observing/phase-iii/understanding-and-processing-data/Data-Processing-Software) webpage.

-- [x] Add the Conda DRAGONS environment to your Jupyter notebook by installing the following packages:
+- [x] At this point, you will have DRAGONS installed.
+To run the notebooks in this repository, you will have to allow the Conda DRAGONS environment to run on your Jupyter notebooks.
+You can do that by installing the packages listed below.
+From your bash terminal:

    ```
    conda install -n dragons nb_conda_kernels ipykernel
    ```

-- [x] The notebooks will download the raw (public) data directly from the [Gemini Observatory Archive](https://archive.gemini.edu/searchform).
+- [x] The Jupyter Notebooks will download the raw (public) data directly from the [Gemini Observatory Archive](https://archive.gemini.edu/searchform).
 For that, you'll need the `wget` python package:

    ```
    conda install -n dragons wget
    ```

-- [x] Once you've downloaded one of the notebooks, on your terminal:
+- [x] Download one of the files listed on the [Current notebooks available](#current-notebooks-available) section.
+Once the download is complete, start a bash terminal, go to the folder where you have downloaded the file, and type:

    ```
    conda activate dragons
    jupyter notebook [name].ipynb
    ```

+*Note: at this stage, a browser window will open and the Jupyter notebook will be loaded.
+On the top right part of the window, you should see* `Python [conda env:dragons]` *or something similar, ensuring that the DRAGONS environment is loaded.*

 ---
 ## Current notebooks available: